PureStorage-OpenConnect/arc-px-vmware-faststart/kubernetes/modules/px_backup/README.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/PureStorage-OpenConnect/arc-px-vmware-faststart/blob/main/images/px_backup/pb11.PNG?raw=true">

-16. Backups can be performed at various level of granularity, ranging from the entire contents of a kubernetes namespace right down to specific object types.
-In this example, we will backup a Big Data Cluster storage pool, but before we do this we will put some data in it by first creating a very simple text file:
+16. Backups can be performed at various levels of granularity - ranging from the entire contents of a namespace down to specific object types.
+In this example, we will backup a Big Data Cluster storage pool, before doing this let us put some data in it by creating a simple text file:

 ```
 echo "This is a backup test" > backup_test.txt
 ```

-17. Log into the big data cluster, the following will prompt for the big data cluster namespace, the username specified in `var.azdata_username` and finally the value that
+17. Log into the big data cluster, the following command will prompt for the big data cluster namespace, the username specified in `var.azdata_username` and finally the value that `var.AZDATA_PASSWORD` is set to:
-    `var.AZDATA_PASSWORD` was set to
 ```
 azdata login
 ```

-18. Copy the file into the storage pool, enter the value used for `var.AZDATA_PASSWORD` as the Know password when prompted for it:
+18. Copy the file into the storage pool, enter the value used for `var.AZDATA_PASSWORD` as the Knox password when prompted for it:
 ```
 azdata bdc hdfs cp --from-path "./backup_test.txt" --to-path "hdfs:/user/azuser/backup_test.txt"
 ```

-19. Log into the master pool SQL Server instance via Azure Data Studio with the following to see the file that has just been loaded into the storage pool
+19. Log into the master pool SQL Server instance via Azure Data Studio in order to see the file that we have just loaded into the storage pool.
+The following connection details are required:
 - `compute-node-ip-address`,31433 for the instance
-- SQL Server authentication with the following credentials
+- SQL Server authentication with:
   - username specified in var.azdata_username
   - password specified in var.AZDATA_PASSWORD

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/PureStorage-OpenConnect/arc-px-vmware-faststart/blob/main/images/px_backup/pb13.PNG?raw=true">

-20. Whilst still in Azure Data Studio, right click on the test_backup.txt file to verify that it contains the line of text that was placed in it in step 16.
+20. Whilst still in Azure Data Studio, right click on the test_backup.txt file to verify that it contains the line of text that was placed in it back in step 16.

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/PureStorage-OpenConnect/arc-px-vmware-faststart/blob/main/images/px_backup/pb14.PNG?raw=true">